Antonio Cermeño

 Antonio Cermeño (6 March 1969 – 25 February 2014) was a Venezuelan professional boxer who competed from 1990 to 2006.
 He is a world champion in two weight classes, having held the WBA super bantamweight title from 1995 to 1997 and the WBA featherweight title from 1998 to 1999.

+Professional career

+Antonio turned professional in 1990 & compiled a record of 21–1 before defeating Wilfredo Vázquez, to win the WBA super-bantamweight title.
+He would defend the title seven times including against fellow countryman Yober Ortega.
+He would eventually move up to featherweight & became a two division champion by beating Genaro Rios to win the vacant WBA featherweight title.